Why is a varied diet so important?

 Variety provides all our micronutrients

-Micronutrients are the vitamins and minerals essential for our health and eating a variety of foods helps ensure we cover all our bases as far as nutrients are concerned.
-Green peppers for example are a great source of Vitamin C but don’t have much Vitamin A. Carrots are the other way around.
+Micronutrients are the vitamins and minerals essential for our health, and eating a variety of foods helps ensure we cover all our bases as far as nutrients are concerned.

 Can you get too much of a good thing?

-Brazil nuts are high in selenium, but eating Brazil nuts all day, every day could result in you having a selenium overload which can lead to hair and nail loss, nausea and becoming irritable.
+Brazil nuts are high in Selenium, but eating Brazil nuts all day, every day could result in you having a Selenium overload which can lead to hair and nail loss, nausea and becoming irritable.
 Having a variety of nuts instead will help avoid this.
+You may like to read about the recommended foods to help avoid hair loss and hair thinning from our expert nutritionists.

 These are extreme examples and doesn’t mean that spinach or brazil nuts are bad, quite the opposite, they’re both excellent foods.
 However it just highlights the importance of a varied diet to avoid unintentional overexposure to dietary imbalances.